 Remarks: Commissioner Elad Roisman delivered remarks titled An Honest Conversation about ESG Regulation, Washington, D.C.
 (March 19, 2021).
 His remarks focused on potential recommendations from the Diversity and Inclusion Subcommittee while reviewing considerations regarding ESG for advisers and investors (here).

 Statement: Acting Chair Allison Herren Lee invited the public to provide comments over the next 90 days on the subject of climate change and ESG: Public Statements – Public Input Welcomed on Climate Changes (March 15, 2021)(here).

 SEC Enforcement – Filed and Settled Actions

-The Commission filed 1 civil injunctive action and 3 administrative proceedings last week, excluding 12j and tag-along-proceedings.
+The Commission filed 5 new civil injunctive actions and 1 administrative proceedings last week, excluding 12j, tag-along proceedings and other similar matters.